An electroretinography (ERG) test, also known as an electroretinogram, measures the electrical response of the light-sensitive cells in your eyes.

-- retinitis pigmentosa: a genetic disease causing loss of peripheral and night vision
+- retinitis pigmentosa, which is a genetic disease causing loss of peripheral and night vision

-- macular degeneration: loss of vision caused by the death of cells in the macula
+- macular degeneration, which is a loss of vision due to the death of cells in the macula

-- retinal separation: detachment of the retina from the back of the eyeball
+- retinal separation, which is a detachment of the retina from the back of the eyeball

-- cone-rod dystrophy (CORD): vision loss due to impaired cone and rod cells
+- cone rod dystrophy (CRD), which is vision loss due to impaired cone and rod cells

 - arteriosclerosis damage to the retina

-- congenital retinoschisis (splitting of layers in the retina)
+- congenital retinoschisis, which is a splitting of layers in the retina

 - congenital night blindness